jtjabonete1114/react-exam/README.md

  $ npm install
 ```
 NOTE:
-[] Before staring the app make sure to change the apollo client uri to your runnig API endpoint. <br>
+[] Before starting the app make sure to change the apollo client uri to your runnig API endpoint. <br>

 To start project:
 ```